 Chlorine Dioxide - Interesting Facts and Uses

 In terms of chlorine-based biocides, chlorine dioxide is environmentally favorable, non-perilous, and more effective.
-Due to its advantages, chlorine dioxide is now an integral part of many industries such as healthcare, food, agriculture, water treatment, and building services.
+Chlorine Dioxide – Interesting Facts and Uses Due to its advantages, chlorine dioxide is now an integral part of many industries such as healthcare, food, agriculture, water treatment, and building services.

 Can chlorine dioxide be used for treating illnesses or diseases?